 A stripping back of the veneer of inclusivity that had been lacquered and liquored up with each passing tournament stage.
 Racism and online trolls for the three young black players who missed their penalties.
 The splintering contradictions of patriotism, torn to red and white ribbons: bloody tendons in a butcher shop front window.

 The dust settles.
 Patel assumedly unfazed, applies the return label to her worn-once England shirt from Sports Direct, delighting in the dopamine rush of sending something back.
-Boris Johnson the ‘clown king‘ changes costume to condemn racists from his oxymoronic pulpit.
-The same inconsistencies dully glimmer in the rush of medals from the progeny of immigration at the Olympics, now in the name of a soon to be devolved ‘Britishness’.
+Boris Johnson, the ‘clown king‘, changes costume to condemn racists from his oxymoronic pulpit.
+The same inconsistencies dully glimmer in the rush of Olympic medals coming from Japan in the weeks following.
+Now in the name of a soon to be devolved ‘Britishness’ – their success is celebrated – immigration stories reduced to a rapidly changing T&Cs small print that will go unread, assumedly until an update on nationality affects you irl in the form of an immigration enforcement van.

 Tiring from the necessity of purveying the obvious?
 Try Floradix.